Scripting cheatsheet

 A compact, prose-friendly tour of everything you need to write real Harn scripts.
-The companion one-page LLM reference is at docs/llm/harn-quickref.md (outside the mdBook; served as raw Markdown) — they cover the same ground with different shapes, and should stay in lockstep.
+The companion one-page LLM reference is at docs/llm/harn-quickref.md (published in the mdBook) — they cover the same ground with different shapes, and should stay in lockstep.
 Agents that can fetch URLs should prefer the quickref.

 Strings